aws-samples/multimodal-rag-on-slide-decks/Blog3-Comparison-of-Approaches/README.md

 In this series, we explored ways to use the power of multimodal FMs such as Titan Multimodal Embeddings, Titan
-Text Embeddings and Claude 3 Sonnet models to discover new information and uncover new perspectives on content in slide decks.
+Text Embeddings, and Claude 3 Sonnet models to discover new information and uncover new perspectives on content in slide decks.
 We encourage you to explore different Claude models available on Bedrock.

 With Generative AI being a fast moving space, there are several ways to improve the results and/or approach the problem.
 We are exploring performing a hybrid search and adding search filters by extracting entities from the question to improve the results.
 Lookout for a blog on "Talk to your PDF files (Enhanced Multimodal RAG) using foundation models (FMs) hosted on Amazon Bedrock and hybrid search" that will explore these concepts in detail.